isomerpages/mlaw-corp/news/speeches/_posts/2025-06-30-post-Opening Speech by Minister for Law Edwin Tong SC at SIAC China Conference 2025.md

 ---
-title: Opening Speech by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at SIAC China Conference 2025
+title: Opening Speech by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at the SIAC China Conference 2025
 permalink: /opening-speech-by-minister-for-law-edwin-tong-sc-at-siac-china-conference-2025/
 date: 2025-06-30
 layout: post